ap3xx/foda-be-ulduar-guide/docs/normal/flame_leviathan.md

 ### Demolisher Driver

 * May shoot cannonballs.
 Low damage.
-* May shoot Liquid Pyrite, _costing 10% of the Vehicle’s “Mana”_.
+* May shoot Liquid Pyrite, _costing 10% of the Vehicle’s "Mana"_.
 It deals low damage on impact but applies __<ins>a huge DoT, which can be stacked to 10.
 Almost all of the Damage dealt to the Boss will come from this.
 It is essential to keep this DoT stacked to 10.</ins>__
 * May catapult his Passenger like a projectile.
 Serves no purpose in Normal Mode.

 !!! note ""